-Past opposition to taking this step has often focused on the impact it could have on the insurance rates for young men, who would likely see those rates rise.
+In the past, some opponents have complained about the impact this could have on the insurance rates for young men, who would likely see those rates rise.
 But the fact that eliminating a discriminatory practice will have an impact on the group that for many years has benefitted from that discrimination is no argument at all.

 In its present form, the bill would take effect upon passage.
-In order to avoid any confusion, we support an amendment that would clarify that it would affect only policies created or renewed after January 1, 2019.
+In order to avoid any confusion, we support an amendment that would clarify that it would affect only policies created or renewed after January 1, 2020.
 With that amendment, we urge the committee's passage of this important bill.